Facilities and features

-Two toilets provided at the rear of church, to the right as you enter through the door.
+Two toilets provided at the rear of church, to the left as you enter through the door.
 One toilet is large and the other is small.
 Neither toilet has full disabled access.

 There is a soft mat that can be put on the floor in the large toilet for baby changing.
 We do have wipes and nappy bags if you have forgotten to bring them, just ask.

 There is some on street parking and a small car park outside the church hall which is across the road from the church.

 Our church is accessible by wheel chair.
 If arriving for a service, a member of our welcome team will be at the door to great you as you arrive.

 We have an induction loop but it can be a bit temprimental.

 We have large print booklets available, however these are printed in advance of the service for those that need them.
 If you are visiting and need large print please let us know and we can make sure a large print copy is available for you.